 Defragmenting hard drives is a feasible way to save some memory space.
 Now we’ll show you how to use Disk Defragmenter to do defragmentation.

-Open File Explorer, select Partition C, and that, please click Manage on the toolbar and then click Optimize, when it’s done, select Partition C and click Optimize.
+Open File Explorer, select Partition C, and, please click Manage on the toolbar, and then click Optimize, When it’s done, select Partition C and click Optimize.

 Virus or Antivirus Programs

 The virus is another reason to cause Windows 10 100 memory usage.
 Users can run trustworthy, secure antivirus programs, or they can run the built-in Windows Defender on Windows if they don’t install other antivirus programs.
 Below is a guide for you to know how to use Windows Defender.